Skip to main content

 This exercise—sometimes called a life audit—surfaces the gaps between where you are and where you want to be.
 It also reveals which areas have been neglected for too long.

-How do you choose 1-2 focus areas per quarter?
+How do You choose 1-2 focus areas per quarter?

 You can't actively improve all seven areas at once.
 Choose 1-2 areas that need the most attention each quarter, set specific goals, and let the others operate on maintenance mode.